5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Save your config and reboot.
 - To verify, enter `sysctl kern.hv_vmm_present` in Terminal.
 If it returns `1` the spoof is working.
 Remember: these patches have no effect below macOS 11.3.

 Enjoy macOS Monterey and newer with the correct SMBIOS for your CPU with working System Updates!

-### Notes
-After upgrading macOS, you probably need to re-install drivers which have been removed from macOS to get graphics acceleration working.
-For this you can either use the [OpenCore Patcher GUI App](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) (recommended) or Chris1111's Patchers for [Intel HD 4000](https://github.com/chris1111/Geforce-Kepler-patcher) or [Nvidia Kepler Cards](https://github.com/chris1111/Geforce-Kepler-patcher).

 ## About the Patches

 ### Booter Patches
 - **"Skip Board ID check"** &rarr; Skips Hardware Board ID Check (enabled)
 - **"Reroute HW_BID to OC_BID"** &rarr; Reroutes Hardware Board-ID check to OpenCore (enabled)